 - Sela Ward - American actress, Sela Ward, is best known for her roles in the television serials Sisters, Once and Again, and CSI: NY.

-- Jimmy Carter - 39th US president, Jimmy Carter, who is, to date the only US president to have received the Nobel Peace Prize after leaving office.
-Carter is also known for having the second longest retirement from Presidency.
+- Jimmy Carter - The 39th U.S. president, Jimmy Carter is the only U.S. president to have received the Nobel Peace Prize after leaving office.
+Carter is also known for having the longest retirement from the presidency.

 - Nelson Mandela - Nelson Mandela was the former South African president (1994-1999), known mostly for being an anti-apartheid activist.
 He was arrested on counts of sabotage in 1962 and sentenced to life in prison.
 During his sentence, he worked toward a degree from the University of London and became the most significant black leader in South Africa.
 His release from prison in 1990 was broadcast all over the world.

-- Mother Teresa - Roman Catholic nun, Mother Teresa of Calcutta, founded the Missionaries of Charity in Calcutta, India where she gave ministry to the sick, poor, dying, and orphaned.
+- Mother Teresa - Roman Catholic nun Mother Teresa founded the Missionaries of Charity in Calcutta, India, where she gave ministry to the sick, poor, dying, and orphaned.
 She is internationally known for her humanitarian efforts, particularly as an advocate for the rights of the poor.
 After her death in 1997, she was beatified by Pope John Paul II, giving her the title Blessed Theresa of Calcutta.

-- Robert Burns - Robert Burns was poet regarded as the national poet of Scotland.
+- Robert Burns - Robert Burns was a poet who was regarded as the national poet of Scotland.
 He was known for being one of the pioneers of the Romantic movement.
 His works were later a great source of inspiration to the founders of socialism.

-- Jerry Seinfeld - American stand-up comedian and actor, Jerry Seinfeld, is known best for his work as an actor, writer, and co-creator of the highly successful 90s sitcom Seinfeld
+- Jerry Seinfeld - American stand-up comedian and actor Jerry Seinfeld is known best for his work as an actor, writer, and co-creator of the highly successful 1990s sitcom Seinfeld

 - Carrie Fisher - Carrie Fisher was an actress and novelist best known for her role as Princess Leia Organa in the original Star Wars Trilogy.

 - Geoffrey Chaucer - Chaucer is considered the father of English literature and was perhaps the greatest English poet of the Middle Ages.
-Best known for The Canterbury Tales, an incomplete collection of stories written in Middle English.
+He was best known for The Canterbury Tales, an incomplete collection of stories written in Middle English.

-- Martin Luther King, Jr. - The leader of the African-American Civil Rights Movement, Martin Luther King, Jr. was a clergyman, activist, and to this day, is an icon of modern American liberalism.
+- Martin Luther King, Jr. - The leader of the African-American Civil Rights Movement, Martin Luther King, Jr., was a clergyman, and activist.
+To this day, he is an icon of modern American liberalism.